 4. Build with precision, not assumptions

-Roku development relies on BrightScript and SceneGraph — tools that are purpose-built, but not widely adopted outside the Roku world.
+Roku development relies on BrightScript and SceneGraph.
+Both tools are purpose-built, but not widely adopted outside the Roku world.
 That means no shortcuts.
 No borrowed libraries.
 Everything is built with performance and compliance in mind.
 Typical tasks include:

 • Building out content feeds and screen hierarchies